mehdiye5/RCNNSateliteAirplaneSegmentation/README.md

 2. I also changed my object detection method/model from ““faster_rcnn_R_101_FPN_3x.yml” to “faster_rcnn_X_101_32x8d_FPN_3x.yaml”
 3. I also did a data augmentation by implementing a custom mapper and a custom trainer for the model.
 Custom mapper is using transforms that randomly changes contrast, brightness, saturation, rotation and lighting of the image.

 These changes have allowed me to gain a significant performance improvement over my original model.
 Final average precision for the range of IoU of IoU 0.5 : 0.95 became 89.
+We can have a look how model performed by evaluating the tensorboard charts below.

 ![detect4](./images/detect4.JPG)